HEALTH RELATED SERVICE TRACK

 Volunteer Days/Hours: Flexible; Office work is done Monday - Friday, 8:00am - 5:00pm

-Volunteer Needs: Office support; Event support: prepare pre-event materials; help with phone calls; event set-up; manage stations; engage with participants at events; break down for events.
+Volunteer Needs: Office support; Event support: prepare pre-event materials; event set-up; manage stations; engage with participants at events; break down for events.

-Hours: Office Hours: Monday - Friday, 9:00am - 4:00pm; Event hours are flexible, usually held on weekends at various locations.
+Hours: We will work with you!
+Office Hours: Monday - Friday, 9:00am - 4:00pm; Event hours are flexible, usually held on weekends at various locations.

 American Red Cross - Hampton Roads